torte71/tmteststuff/rebuilding.md

 ## Steps to create a "sovolish" Klipper installation based on these images:

 ### Downloading and flashing the image
-- Choose an image file from the above links.
+- Choose an image file from the above links.\
   I recommend my server images, as they are easier to set up.
   - Images used for testing:
-    - My server image for "current" kernel: [v0.1.0-25.05.0-current](https://github.com/torte71/mksklipad50-armbian-images/releases/download/0.0.2/Armbian-unofficial_25.02.0-trunk_Mksklipad50_bookworm_current_6.12.12.img.xz)
+    - My server image for "current" kernel: (link will follow soon) <!-- [v0.1.0-25.05.0-current](https://github.com/torte71/mksklipad50-armbian-images/releases/download/0.0.2/Armbian-unofficial_25.02.0-trunk_Mksklipad50_bookworm_current_6.12.12.img.xz) -->
     - Community image (for the thrills): [25.5.0-trunk.4](https://github.com/armbian/community/releases/download/25.5.0-trunk.4/Armbian_community_25.5.0-trunk.4_Mksklipad50_bookworm_current_6.12.12_minimal.img.xz)
 - Extract the image (e.g. using [7zip](https://www.7-zip.org/)).
 - Write the extracted .img file to the eMMC card (e.g. using [Balena Etcher](https://www.balena.io/etcher/)).